 We have developed i-bodies into proprietary phage libraries containing over 20 billion i-body protein compounds.
 This large diverse library contains i-bodies that can bind to a broad range of therapeutically-relevant targets and can be rapidly screened in the lab against disease targets.
 Once i-body binders have been identified they can then be readily improved through a process known as affinity-maturation to enhance target binding and thereby generate therapeutic lead drug candidates.

-i-bodies can be efficiently manufactured in bacterial systems, which is a faster, more cost-effective and easier method than the types of human cell culture required for conventional monoclonal antibodies.
+i-bodies can be manufactured in bacterial or yeast systems, which are faster and more cost-effective than the types of human cell culture required for conventional monoclonal antibodies.
 Alternatively, we have preliminary data demonstrating that functional i-bodies can be manufactured using peptide synthesis, removing the need for bacterial manufacturing.
 Both routes seem extremely promising.

 Our lead i-body candidate AD-114 is being developed for idiopathic pulmonary fibrosis (IPF).
 Read more.

 New ways to treat more illnesses

 The unique biophysical properties of i-bodies such as their small size and exceptional stability combined with high specificity, affinity and the unique binding loop enables desirable properties to be engineered thereby creating differentiated therapeutics.

 Because of the long binding loop of the i-body, that is lacking in traditional antibodies, i-bodies recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult or intractable to access by current antibody therapies such as G-protein coupled receptors (GPCRs) and ion channels.

 The small physical size, robustness and stability of i-bodies provide advantages for tissue and organ penetration as well as multiple delivery routes.
 These properties allows survival at the extreme conditions needed for drug nebulisation or even spray drying.